apalmk/Ensemble_recommender/README.md

 # Yelp Data Recommendation System

+# Please see Yelp-Recommendation System.pdf for detailed explanation of the project.

 1. Introduction

 In today’s world, where data has become the new oil, recommendation systems has taken a huge leap in terms of research and real time implementation.